fkie-cad/squid/wiki/README.md

 ).expect("Loading binary failed");
 ```

-This creates a "symbolic process image" that is the basis for all further operations.
-All RISC-V instructions are lifted into a custom IR and all pointers are replaced with "symbolic references".
-A "symbolic reference" is like a pointer except that it does not contain a virtual address but a tuple
-`(Elf, Section, Symbol, Offset)` that represents offsets into symbols of loaded ELF files.
-With such "symbolized" binaries we can now go ahead and modify their code and data without worrying about adjusting
-offsets or references.
+For more information about the process image, see [PROCESS\_IMAGE.md](./PROCESS_IMAGE.md).

 ## Running Passes
-Once we have lifted all functions in the binary to our custom IR, we can run passes to modify the functions.
+Once the process image has been created, we can run passes to modify code or data.
-A pass in `squid` is a simple struct that implements the trait `Pass` like this:
+A pass in `squid` is anything that implements the `Pass` trait like this:
 ```rs
 use squid::{
     passes::Pass,